 There’s no perfect for solution for debt consolidation to help pay off debt—luckily there are lots of opportunities to find a plan that best fits your situation.
 If one debt consolidation plan seems like it might work for you, then dig deeper.
 Debt will not go away on its own, yet by taking these steps you could ease debt stress and find a way pay off debt and eliminate it from your life.

-If you need help understanding the differences between these options, let an FDR Certified Debt Consultant help and take one more step toward defeating your debt.
+If you need help understanding the differences between these options, let a certified debt consultant explain your debt relief options and take one more step toward defeating your debt.